callum-savage/waterbom/README.md

 `waterbom` is an R package for downloading water data compiled by the Australian Bureau of Meteorology (BOM).

-While the BOM makes much of their water data available on the excellent [Water Data Online](http://www.bom.gov.au/waterdata/) (WDO), it can be difficult to download data in a way which is efficient and reproducible. `waterbom` aims to fix this issue.
+The BOM makes much of their water data available on the excellent [Water Data Online](http://www.bom.gov.au/waterdata/) (WDO) website, however it can be difficult to download data in a way which is **efficient** and **reproducible**. `waterbom` aims to fix this issue.

 With `waterbom` you can:

 -   get data from multiple stations in a single request
 -   filter stations by name, location, owner, measured variables, and more
 -   access additional time series, including flood warning data
--   ensure that your data analysis is reproducible
+-   ensure that your data analysis scripts are reproducible

-I recommend that you use WDO to find the stations you're interested in, and then use `waterbom` for actually downloading the timeseries data.
+I recommend that you use WDO to find the stations you're interested in, and then use `waterbom` for actually downloading the data.

 ## Design